-Some reviews of the book ‘West:’ have appeared on the ‘Amazon’ site, which are extremely flattering and it may be said, positively sycophantic.
+Some reviews of Jim Perrin’s book West have appeared on the Amazon site, which are extremely flattering and it may be said, positively sycophantic.
 (Some, we are certain, are posted by the author himself…)

 ‘The author of this book’, one says, ‘tells us as it is’.
 ‘This’ says another, ‘is simply the most honest, loving and personal book I have ever encountered’! — really? — do they not read many books?

-The real, and proveable, facts are as we, Jac’s sisters, relate them in this blog.
+The real, and proveable, facts are as we, Jac’s sisters, relate them in the posts on this site.

 Dear Ms. Davies,